-However, in 2014 the Commission engaged in an action to design and develop a toolbox to ensure that most new projects embed a right-based approach (RBA) during all phases of the intervention.
+However, in 2014 the Commission engaged in an action to design and develop a toolbox to ensure that most new projects embed a Right Based Approach (RBA) during all phases of the intervention.

-The implementation of an RBA is founded on the universality and indivisibility of human rights and on the principles of inclusion and participation in the decision-making process, non-discrimination, equality and equity, transparency and accountability.
-These principles are central to EU development cooperation, ensuring the empowerment of the poorest and most vulnerable, in particular of women and minors.
+The implementation of a RBA is founded on the universality and indivisibility of human rights and on the principles of inclusion and participation in the decision-making process, non-discrimination, equality and equity, transparency and accountability.
+These principles are central to the EU development cooperation, ensuring the empowerment of the poorest and most vulnerable, in particular of women and minors.

-The Commission accepts this recommendation and its implementation is already ongoing, as follows.
+The Commission accepts this recommendation and its implementation is already on-going as follows:

 The Commission already makes use of the whole range of instruments foreseen in the project management cycle.
-While acknowledging there is room to further improve our performance in defining the intervention logic of each action, most projects already include fully fledged logical frameworks, including result indicators.
+While acknowledging there is room to further improve our performance in defining the intervention logic of each action, most projects already include fully-fledged logical frameworks including results' indicators.